yewstack/yew/docs/concepts/services/fetch.md

 :::

 :::danger
-It's important that the `FetchTask` returned is kept alive until the request has finished – i.e. it should not be dropped until the request has finished and a response has been obtained.
+It's important that the `FetchTask` isn't dropped until the request has completed.
 If the `FetchTask` is dropped before the request has finished then the request will be cancelled.
 :::

 :::important info
 If you keep getting an error saying that "the operation was aborted" or "Error 408" this might be because the [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) of the website you are trying to access are not set correctly.
-Please see the linked to article from Mozilla about how to resolve these errors.
+Please see the linked article from Mozilla about how to resolve these errors.
 :::